mtofa/aws_scheduler/README.md

 > Else, AWS scheduler could not find the EC2 instance/s

 > If you specify a start time only, the instance must be stopped manually.
 Similarly, if you specify a stop time only, the instance must be started manually.
-> You can also choose to run instances during specific days of the week.
+> You can choose to run instances during specific days of the week.

 That's it!